amyrichardson/task-manager-app/README.md

 ### More...
 - [x] Users can mark tasks complete (UPDATE task status to complete)
 - [x] Users can delete tasks (DELETE task from database)
+- [ ] Completed tasks have different CSS
+- [ ] Clear input value once task is added
+- [ ] Additional styling (make it look awesome, add an icon, better fonts)
+- [ ] Add category table and allow users to select a category when adding a task (will require joins)
+- [ ] Add a due date
+- [ ] Allow user to edit task name